-Although I've been interested in Covina history for decades now, I still get confused sometimes about what happened when.
+Although I've been interested in my home town's history for decades now, I still get confused sometimes about what happened when.
 So, I finally decided to make a list of as many significant events as I could think of, and put them all in chronological order.
 I must say, I wish I'd done this a long time ago!
 It makes things much easier to understand and remember.

-Most of the information presented here was gleaned from Donald H. Pflueger's "Covina: Sunflowers, Citrus, Subdivisions," Castle Press, Pasadena, 1964; Dr. Barbara Ann Hall's "Images of America: Covina," Arcadia Publishing, 2007; the West Covina Historical Milestones webpage; and online communications with fellow Covina-area historians Glenn Reed, Tom Armbruster and Jim Harris.
-Please bear in mind: this timeline is still a work-in-progress.
+Most of the information presented here was gleaned from Donald H. Pflueger's "Covina: Sunflowers, Citrus, Subdivisions," Castle Press, Pasadena, 1964; Dr. Barbara Ann Hall's "Images of America: Covina," Arcadia Publishing, 2007; the West Covina Historical Milestones webpage; and online communications with fellow Covina-area historians Glenn Reed, Randall Smith, Tom Armbruster and Jim Harris.
+Other references are provided in links.
+Please bear in mind: this timeline is an ongoing work-in-progress.
 Corrections, additions, and their supporting documentation are welcomed.

 March, 1842 – Alta California Governor Juan Bautista Alvarado grants Rancho La Puente to American-born Mexican citizen John A. Rowland.
-The grant holdings comprise 76 square miles of prime range land east of the San Gabriel River and south of the San Bernardino stagecoach road.
+The grant holdings comprise 76 square miles of prime range land east of the San Gabriel River and south of the San Bernardino Road.

 February 2, 1848 – The war ends with the signing of the Treaty of Guadalupe Hidalgo, which cedes Alta California to the United States.
 Under its terms, Rowland and Workman retain ownership of Rancho La Puente, and Rowland regains his U.S. citizenship.